 The Company is party to certain management contracts.
-These contracts require payment of approximately \$412,000 upon the occurrence of a change of control of the Company, as defined by each officer's respective consulting agreement.
-The Company is also committed to payments upon termination of approximately \$372,000 pursuant to the terms of these contracts.
+These contracts require payment of approximately \$1,443,000 upon the occurrence of a change of control of the Company, as defined by each officer's respective consulting agreement.
+The Company is also committed to payments upon termination of approximately \$488,000 due within one year pursuant to the terms of these contracts.
 As a triggering event has not taken place, these amounts have not been recorded in these consolidated financial statements.